muaz64/Learning-Typescript/README.md

 #### 6. Union of Types

-This method uses a union of string literals as a prop type.
+This method demonstrates how to use union types for props.

 ```tsx
 type MessageProps = {